 "He broke our trust with this incident,” Kerr said.
 “But I’m giving him the benefit of the doubt, because he’s earned that.
 I think our team feels the same way."

-After punching Jordan Poole in a practice altercation, Green had been taking an indefinite leave of absence since last Wednesday after a “mutual decision” with the team to give Poole and his teammates space.
+After punching Jordan Poole in a practice altercation, Green had been taking a leave of absence since last Wednesday after a “mutual decision” with the team to give Poole and his teammates space.

 Kerr said that Poole and Green have hashed things out within the past couple days.